 You will also have an opportunity to enjoy the majestic views of the highest mountain in the world, Mt Everest.
 Gokyo lake trek 13 Days is an alternative to the classic Mt.
 Everest base camp trek.
 There is no doubt that the Everest base camp trek is the most popular trek in the region.
 The popularity also brings the many trekkers and trail gets crowded.

-If you are someone who loves trekking in the quiet, then the Gokyo lakes trek is perfect for you.
-Gokyo lake consists of six freshwater bodies and is the highest freshwater lake system in the world.
+If you are someone who loves trekking in the quiet, then the 13 Days Gokyo lakes trek itinerary is perfect for you.
+13 Days Gokyo lake Trekking covers six freshwater bodies and is the highest freshwater lake system in the world.
 You can also view the awe-inspiring Ngozumpa glacier, which is the longest glacier in the Himalayas.

 You will trek along the ice ridge between Mt.
 Cho Oyu and Gyachung.
 We pass through the UNESCO listed World Heritage Site of Sagarmatha National Park.
 You will be staying in the local guesthouses and tea houses during the trail.
 The incredible hospitality of the Sherpa people will amaze you.

 You can spot much wildlife like musk deer, colorful pheasant, mountain goats, Monal, Danfe, and others.
 If you are lucky enough you can also spot the rare species of Red Panda & Snow Leopard.
 Old Buddhist Monasteries in the lower Khumbu region are of great religious and cultural significance.
 They give us a glimpse of the culture and lifestyle of the local community.